Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Preliminaries

-The MRF acquisition process can be greatly shortened by combining k-space undersampling with a reduction in the number of measured timeframes $l$.
-However, this approach introduces severe aliasing artifacts and increased noise sensitivity due to the limited tissue property information in the reconstructed TSMI --- issues we aim to address in this work.
+The MRF acquisition process can be greatly shortened by combining k-space undersampling with a reduction in the number of measured time frames $l$.
+However this approach complicates the reconstruction problem by introducing significant aliasing artifacts, limited tissue parameter encoding and increased noise sensitivity --- challenges we aim to address in this work.